Call Me Back

 Common Uses for Discretionary Trusts

 Discretionary trusts are used to protect assets from being depleted by beneficiaries who may not have financial management skills or be influenced by unsuitable factors such as addictions.
+These trusts can also safeguard assets from the poor life choices of beneficiaries that could otherwise jeopardize the trust’s assets or viability.
 Trust help with inheritance is crucial as these trusts manage inheritance tax and facilitate the transfer of wealth and property to beneficiaries, providing tax efficiency and strategic advantages in estate planning.
+Trustees are responsible for monitoring the trust’s performance to ensure long-term sustainability and benefit to beneficiaries.
 These trusts protect the assets so they are used in the best interest of the beneficiaries.

 They also protect assets from business creditors or during divorce proceedings, so additional protection for the settlor’s wealth.
 Discretionary trusts are useful for estate planning to preserve the beneficiaries’ inheritance from external threats.
 Settlor interested trusts can also be part of this process.